Jade - Daily Ripper - Motorcycle Build

 The Front and Rear Ends

 I tackled the front end first.
 Figured it was going to be pretty straight forward.
 Get the wheel off, check/clean up the brakes, prep, and paint.
 Used high-temp paint on the drums and standard paint on everything else.
-Down the road I am going to upgrade the rims and put on knobby tires, current ones are in good shape so I might as well get as many miles out of them as I can.
+Down the road I might upgrade the rims and put on knobby tires, current ones are in good shape so I might as well get as many miles out of them as I can.

 This was going to be the biggest time consumer.
 I wanted to make sure I do it right, when I don't have a clue what I am doing.
 Started off with removing the clear off the tank.
 Then filled in the holes/dents on the side, had to do two coats, primer, then get the base black layer on.
 After that, I attached my hand cut out stencil and hit it with the metallic green (my Jeep) paint.
 Really gave it the look I was going for.
 Once dry I hit it with a shit ton of clear to protect it, since my legs will be against it all the time.